Open Bible Data Home About News OET Key

 ‘Let the house be built in the same place where sacrifices were made.
 Establish its foundations and build it 27m high and 27m wide 4with three layers of large stones and a layer of new timber.
 That should all be paid for from the royal treasury.
 5Also, the gold and silver containers from the house of God that Nevukadnetstsar had taken out from the Yerushalem temple and had brought to Babylon, must be returned to their places in the temple in Yerushalem.
 So you must put them in the house of God.’ ”

-6in_then Dārəyāvesh Oh/the_king he_made a_decree and_searched in_house_of archives_the where treasury_the [were]_deposited there in/on/at/with_Bāⱱel.
+6in_then Dārəyāvesh Oh/the_king he_made a_decree and_they_searched in_house_of the_books where the_treasures were_deposited there in_Bāⱱel.

 6Therefore King Dareyavesh wrote: “Now to Governor Tattenai in the province west of the Euphrates, Shetar-Bozenai, and their companions, the officials who in that province:

 Keep away from that place.
 7Leave alone the work on that house of God.
 Let the Jewish governor and elders build that temple in its place.
 8So here’s my decree about what should be done for those Jewish elders to build that house of God: Using the king’s treasures that come from the tribute of that west-Euphrates province, let those workers costs be regularly reimbursed so that the work doesn’t stop.
-9Whatever is needed (including young bulls, or rams, or lambs for burnt offerings to the God of the heavens, wheat, salt, wine, or oil, according to the command of the priests in Yerushalem), let it be given to them day by day (that is, without delay), 10so that they can be offering sweet-smelling sacrifices to the God of the heavens and praying for the life of the king and his sons.
+9Whatever is needed (including young bulls, or rams, or lambs for burnt offerings to the god of the heavens, wheat, salt, wine, or oil, according to the command of the priests in Yerushalem), let it be given to them day by day (that is, without delay), 10so that they can be offering sweet-smelling sacrifices to the god of the heavens and praying for the life of the king and his sons.
 11Also I decree that any man who changes this edict should have a beam pulled from his house, and after it’s sharpened and set into the ground, then he should be impaled on it.
 Then his entire house should be made into a rubbish heap because of what he did.
-12May the God who has established his name there overthrow any king or person who makes any attempt to change this decree or to destroy that house of God in Yerushalem.
+12May the god who has established his name there overthrow any king or person who makes any attempt to change this decree or to destroy that house of God in Yerushalem.
 I, Dareyavesh, have made a decree.
 Let it be done diligently.”

-7Leave with_work_of the_house_of the_god this the_governor_of jews_the and_to_elders_of jews_the the_house_of the_god this let_them_build on site_of_its.
+7Leave DOM_the_work_of the_house_of the_god this the_governor_of the_Yəhūdī/(Jews) and_(to)_the_elders_of the_Yəhūdī the_house_of the_god this let_them_build on its_of_place.

-11And_from_of_I a_decree it_is_made (diy)_that every_of person who edict_the he_will_violate this a_beam let_it_be_pulled_away from house_of_his and_raised_up let_him_be_impaled on_it and_house_of_his a_refuse-heap let_it_be_made on this.
+11And_from_of_me a_decree it_is_made that every_of person who the_command he_will_violate this a_beam let_it_be_pulled_away from his_of_house and_he_will_be_lifted_up let_him_be_impaled on_it and_his_of_house a_refuse-heap let_it_be_made on this.

 13Then Tattenai, the governor of the region west of the Euphrates, Shetar-Bozenai, and their companions worked hard to follow the instructions sent by King Dareyavesh (Darius).
 14So the Jewish elders continued building, and they were encouraged by the prophesying of the prophet Haggai and Iddo’s son Zekaryah.
 As a result of the decrees of the Persian kings Koresh, and Dareyavesh and Artahshasta, they were able to fulfil God’s decree to rebuild the temple.[ref]
 15The rebuilt temple was finished in mid-March in the sixth year of King Dareyavesh’s reign.

 16Then the Israeli people, the priests, and the Levites, and the ones that had returned from exile, performed the dedication of this house of God with celebrations.
-17During the dedication, they offered a hundred bulls, two-hundred rams, and four-hundred lambs, as well as twelve male goats for a sin offering for all Israel (matching the number of the tribes).
-18Then they organised the priests to stand in their divisions and the Levites in their sections to serve the God who resides in Yerushalem, according to the instructions written by Mosheh (Moses).
+17During the dedication, they offered a hundred bulls, two-hundred rams, and four-hundred lambs, as well as twelve male goats for a sin offering for all Yisrael (matching the number of the tribes).
+18Then they organised the priests to stand in their divisions and the Levites in their sections to serve the god who resides in Yerushalem, according to the instructions written by Mosheh (Moses).

-14And_elders_of jews_the [were]_building and_prospered in/on/at/with_prophesying_of Ḩaggay prophet_the[fn] and_Zəkaryāh the_son_of ˊIddō and_building and_finished according_to the_decree_of the_god_of Yisrāʼēl/(Israel) and_by_decree_of Kōresh/(Cyrus) and_Dārəyāvesh and_ʼArtaḩshashtāʼ the_king_of Pāraş.
+14And_the_elders_of the_Yəhūdī/(Jews) were_building and_prospering by_the_prophesying_of Ḩaggay the_prophet[fn] and_Zəkaryāh the_son_of ˊIddō and_they_built and_they_finished according_to the_decree_of the_god_of Yisrāʼēl/(Israel) and_according_to_the_decree_of Kōresh/(Cyrus/Kōresh/(Coresh/Cyrus)) and_Dārəyāvesh and_ʼArtaḩshashtāʼ the_king_of Pāraş.

-16and_ the_people_of _celebrated of_Yisrāʼēl/(Israel) priests_the and_levites_the and_rest_of the_people_of exile_the the_dedication_of the_house_of the_god this in/on/at/with_joy.
+16and_ the_people_of _they_made of_Yisrāʼēl/(Israel) the_priests and_the_Lēviyyiy and_the_rest_of the_people_of the_exile the_dedication_of the_house_of the_god this with_joy.

-21And_ the_people_of _ate of_Yisrāʼēl/(Israel) the_returned from_the_exile and_all/each/any/every the_separated from_uncleanness_of the_nations_of the_earth/land joined_them to_seek to/for_YHWH the_god_of Yisrāʼēl/(Israel).
+21And_ the_people_of _they_ate of_Yisrāʼēl/(Israel) who_had_returned from_the_exile and_all/each/any/every (the)_one_who_had_separated_himself from_the_uncleanness_of the_nations_of the_earth/land to_them to_seek to/for_YHWH the_god_of Yisrāʼēl/(Israel).

-22And_celebrated [the]_feast_of unleavened_bread(s) seven_of days in/on/at/with_joy if/because made_joyful_them YHWH and_turned the_heart_of the_king_of ʼAshshūr toward_them so_that_aided hands_of_them in/on/at/with_work_of the_house_of the_ʼElohīm the_god_of Yisrāʼēl/(Israel).
+22And_they_observed the_feast_of unleavened_bread(s) seven_of days with_joy if/because he_had_made_them_rejoice YHWH and_he_had_turned the_heart_of the_king_of ʼAshshūr towards_them to_strengthen hands_of_their in_the_work_of the_house_of the_ʼElohīm the_god_of Yisrāʼēl/(Israel).

-6:14 Variant note: נביא/ה: (x-qere) ’נְבִיָּ֔/א’: lemma_5029 n_1.1 morph_ANcmpd/Td id_15xRq נְבִיָּ֔/א
+6:14 OSHB variant note: נביא/ה: (x-qere) ’נְבִיָּ֔/א’: lemma_5029 n_1.1 morph_ANcmpd/Td id_15xRq נְבִיָּ֔/א

-6:17 Variant note: ל/חטיא: (x-qere) ’לְ/חַטָּאָ֤ה’: lemma_l/2402 morph_AR/Vpc id_15Upn לְ/חַטָּאָ֤ה
+6:17 OSHB variant note: ל/חטיא: (x-qere) ’לְ/חַטָּאָ֤ה’: lemma_l/2402 morph_AR/Vpc id_15Upn לְ/חַטָּאָ֤ה

 BMMBibleMapper.com Maps: